 Taylor is an architect, educator, and maker with broad experience using design-driven approaches to promote equity in the built environment, advance collective capacities for impact, and champion for the preservation of shared cultural legacies.
 Last year she founded Public Design Agency, a multidisciplinary design studio that fosters civic stewardship, urban revitalization, and cross-cultural exchange through art, architecture, and education.
 She is a 2019 AIA Emerging Professionals Exhibitor, an AIA Jason Pettigrew Memorial ARE Scholar, was selected as a 2018 Equity by Design Emerging Professional, the 2013 AIA Chicago Martin Roche Travel Fellow, and the 2006 Wellesley College Berenice Lapin Architecture Fellow.
 Additionally, Taylor is an Impact Strategist at the Social Impact Studio.
 Her not-so-secret passion is becoming a master builder.

-The ACD fellowship program is directed by Shalini Agrawal.
+The 2019 ACD fellowship program was directed by Shalini Agrawal.
 Shalini is founder of Public Design for Equity, and co-director of Pathways to Equity, a leadership experience that brings public interest design and self-reflective practice together to support responsible social impact design practice.
 Shalini is Associate Professor in Diversity Studies at California College of the Arts.
 Read the full call for fellows here: https://www.communitydesign.org/files/ACDfellowship.pdf